 - a.
 Charge: This committee serves to integrate academic affairs and student affairs.
 In achieving this goal, the committee addresses issues and concerns related to student residence halls, academics, and co-curricular student experiences. - b.
 Membership: Each college will elect one full-time faculty member.
+The Undergraduate Student Government c.
+Reporting: The committee reports to the chief student affairs officer and forwards academic and co-curricular student issues to the Faculty Senate.

-The Undergraduate Student Government Association USGA President and the Graduate Student Council (GSC) President or their respective designees serve as student body representatives.
+Association USGA President and the Graduate Student Council (GSC) President or their respective designees serve as student body representatives.
 The chief student affairs officer serves ex officio: in addition, the chief student affairs officer may appoint two additional student affairs administrators or staff members to serve.